openkruise/openkruise.io/docs/cli-tool/kustomize-schema-generator.md

       emptyDir: {}
 ```

 This `sidecarset` currently has two containers, `sidecar1` and `sidecar2`, which mount two volumes named `log-volume1` and `log-volume2` respectively.
-Now If you want to add a new container `sidecar3` using the merge strategy, and mount a new volume named `log-volume3`, and then make some simple modifications to other fields.
-Then you can write the `kustomization.yaml` file as follows:
+Now If you want to add a new container `sidecar3`, mount a new volume named `log-volume3`, delete the `sidecar1` container with corresponding volume, and then make some simple modifications to other fields.
+Then you can write the `kustomization.yaml` file with the merge strategy as follows:

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1